4 Smart Things to Do on Your Summer Break From College

 2. Learn new life skills

-As you move toward graduation and starting adult life, there are some key skills in which you need to be proficient.
+As you move toward graduation and start adult life, there are some key skills that you need to be proficient in.
 You may have experience in some or all of these, but summer is a great time to learn more about the basics of adulting; you have time to learn and practice, and your parents are around to answer questions if you need help.
 Here are the big skills to pick up:

 • Cooking: When I say cooking, I don’t mean the art of using a microwave and heating up frozen dinners.
 Try to do some real cooking this summer; you might even discover that you have a knack for it!
-If you need some recipe inspiration, check out Martha Stewart’s “20 Dishes Every Busy (and Broke) Twentysomething Should Know How to Make.
+If you need some recipe inspiration, check out Martha Stewart’s “20 Recipes Every 20-Something Should Learn to Cook.

 • Budgeting: Hopefully you’ve learned the basics of managing money.
 However, there’s a big difference between managing money in college and managing money post-grad.
 Learning more about budgeting, saving for retirement, and your savings and investing options now can save you stress (and money) later.